long your convertible car seat will keep your child safe? Knowing when a car seat expires is just as important as choosing the right one.

 Several things affect how long a car seat lasts.
 Sunlight can cause plastics and fabrics to break down faster.
 Heat and cold also damage the materials over time.
 Frequent use and cleaning can wear out straps and buckles.

 Car accidents can weaken the seat structure even if no damage shows.
-Always replace a seat after a crash.
+Always replace a seat replacing a car seat after an accident.
 Proper storage also matters.
 Seats kept in garages or cars exposed to weather wear out quicker.

 Identifying Expiry Dates